ahmohamed/NetPathMiner/README.md

 on the website.

 #### Prerequisites for Windows users
-Since installing libxml2 and libSBML under Windows is challenging, we have prepared all dependencies in a tar file, downloadable from https://github.com/ahmohamed/NPM_dependencies .
-Please download the file and place in in the home directory of R (type <code>R RHOME</code> in command prompt to locate it).
-Unless you want to use customized libraries, you can skip the rest of this section.
+If you are installing the package through Bioconductor, you don't have to install external libraries.
+However, currently the Bioconductor version for Windows doesn't support SBML processing.
+Alternatively, we have prepared all dependencies in a tar file, downloadable from https://github.com/ahmohamed/NPM_dependencies .
+Please download the file and place in in the home directory of R (type <code>R RHOME</code> in command prompt to locate it), before installation.

-To use customized libraries, you have to compile them and provide them to R at the time of installation.
+Unless you want to use customized libraries, you can skip the rest of this section.To use customized libraries, you have to compile them and provide them to R at the time of installation.
 This is not a trivial task, please be sure you really need these custom libraries.

 ##### Installing libxml2
 NetPathMiner expects an enviroment variable `LIB_XML` or `LIB_XML2` pointing to directory where